Paul Nixon: County career

 Nixon made his first-class debut in 1989 with Leicestershire and with them he won two Championship titles in 1996 and 1998.

 He played for the club until 2000 when he moved to Kent.
 He spent 2 years playing for Kent but due to the emergence of Geraint Jones he was forced into returning to Leicestershire in 2003.
 During his second stint at Leicester, Nixon won the Twenty20 cup twice and helped them reach final day from 2003 to 2006.
 His highest score for Leicestershire was a career best 144 not out against Northamptonshire in 2006.

 In July 2007, it was announced that Nixon had been appointed captain of Leicestershire until the end of the county season.
-The wicket-keeper took over from Darren Robinson, whilst Jeremy Snape remained in control of the one-day side.
+The wicket-keeper took over from Darren Robinson, whilst Jeremy Snape remained in control of the one-day team.
 In August 2007, it was announced that Nixon would be the new club captain for all competitions, after signing a three-year contract.